manuGil/online-core/docs/source/databases.rst

       :alt: connect sqlite
       :figclass: align-center

-      Connecting to a sqlite datafile.
+      Connecting to a SpatialLite database.

    Then, open the Database Manager and browse to the Spatialite branch to get a list of the relations inside the ``database.sqlite``.
 Note that layers in the database are already loaded into your project, do not load them again.